Timing Gates - Picking The Right Timing System For Sprint Testing In 2026

 The Freelap e-Starter allows you to start the timing with the sound of a starting gun, which allows you to record times which include your reaction time.
 Using this in practice has helped improve my reaction time, and my starts in competitions have improved as a result.
 The e-Starter is best for athletes who compete in track & field.
 The Freelap e-Starter costs $299.

-The Freelap Tx Touch Pro is a touchpad starter that starts the timer when your finger releases the button.
+The Freelap Tx Pad Pro Transmitter is a touchpad starter that starts the timer when your finger releases the button.
 This is useful for timing sprints to certain distances if you do not care to have reaction time included in the sprint time.
 This is perfect for timing your 40-yard dash.
-The Freelap Tx Touch Pro costs $139.
+The Freelap Tx Pad Pro costs $139.

 How Much Does Freelap Cost

-How much your Freelap timing system costs will depend on which components you buy.
-Here is a breakdown of the prices for Freelap Timing Systems:
+How much your Freelap timing system costs will depend on which pack and components you buy.
+Freelap packs come in various configurations denoted by numbers (e.g., 112, 212, 424) which indicate the number of transmitters and chips included.
+Here is a breakdown of current pricing from SimpliFaster:

 Final Thoughts On The Freelap